drewdeponte/git-ps-book/src/guides/add-patches-to-your-stack.md

 ![](../images/guides/add-patch/two-patches-on-stack.png)

 We have patches zero, which is the index of the "Add foo() function" patch.
-And we have patch one which is the index of thhe "Add bar() function" patch.
+And we have patch one which is the index of the "Add bar() function" patch.

 The short SHA of these patches, a.k.a. commits, is visible to the right of the index and status space.
 We can also see the patch summaries to the right of the